Job Summary

 - Six (6) months of related experience.

-- Excellent communication skills with surgeons, physicians, and other healthcare staff regarding Cardiac Ultrasound results.
+- Ability to communicate effectively with surgeons, physicians, and other healthcare staff regarding Cardiac Ultrasound results.

 - Ability to serve in on-call rotation after regular business hours.